klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ### Checking Receipts <a id="checking-receipts"></a>

-You can use the promise or event emitter to get the receipt of the transaction when you transfer the transaction to the Klaytn network by [caver.rpc.klay.sendRawTransaction].
+You can use the promise or event emitter to get the receipt of the transaction when you transfer the transaction to the Klaytn by [caver.rpc.klay.sendRawTransaction].

 The following example shows how to get a receipt using promises and event emitters.